thisisjl/RLabs_Experiments/README.md

 The folder **_Analysis** contains scripts to analyse and visualize eyetracker data and mouse press data.

 # Required libraries
+Using Python 2.7 because the tobii skd only supports python 2.7.

 **For the stimuli**
 - Pyglet (http://www.pyglet.org/)
 	- Installed using Python's pip: pip install pyglet